 Upgrade the Fuel Component

-After selecting the turbo, you need to upgrade the fuel components because a standard fuel pump and the injector will be not enough for your engine to pump fuel when you install the turbocharger.
+After selecting the turbo, you need to upgrade the fuel components because a standard fuel pump and the injector will be insufficient for your engine to pump fuel when installing the turbocharger.

 Compression Ratio Upgrades

-When you try to understand the differences between a naturally-aspirated engine and turbocharged one, you will have the understand the effect of compression ratio with some other factors like ignition timing, wastegate control, fuel ratio, piston types (forged pistons), etc.
+When you try to understand the differences between a naturally-aspirated engine and a turbocharged one, you will understand the effect of compression ratio with some other factors like ignition timing, wastegate control, fuel ratio, and piston types (forged pistons), etc.

 To boost the pressure or power of the turbo system, you need to have a better aftermarket engine.

-Since you are investing money for installing a turbocharger, you should use the best fuel or highest octane so that you do not have to worry about pre-ignition or knock occurring.
+Since you are investing money in installing a turbocharger, you should use the best fuel or highest octane not to worry about pre-ignition or knock occurring.
 It will avoid turbo lag or any other volumetric efficiency problem.

 Proper Engine Management

-The third thing you need to do is the management of the engine properly.
+The third thing you need to do is manage the engine properly.
 The air and fuel demand should be appropriately monitored.
 So, set a computer that can monitor these things properly.
 All you need to do is install a chip in your car.

-If your vehicle has an ECM tuned, you need to open it and add a ground wire, or plug it and change the mapping.
-So, the computer will know your car’s airflow will increase, so the timing of fuel will need to change.
+If your vehicle has an ECM tuned, you need to open it and add a ground wire, plug the programmable tuner and change the mapping.
+So, the computer will know your car’s airflow will increase, so the fuel timing will need to change.
 Although it depends on how much boost you will use from the turbocharger.

 Proper Cooling is Needed

-Adding a turbocharger means your engine will work more than the previous time, it will need more fuel, more charge, and many things will be changed.
+Adding a turbocharger means your engine will work more than the last time, it will need more fuel, more charge, and many things will be changed.

-Because of those, the engine will be heating more than before.
-Most of the turbocharger companies provide a charge cooler, which is not necessary but id you add this, and it will be suitable for the process.
+Because of this, the engine will be heating more than before.
+Most of the turbocharger companies provide a charge cooler, which is unnecessary, but if you add this, it will be suitable for the process.

 Also, it will have a better fuel mixture and more compressed air pressure in the compression section.
 Just use the appropriately sized cooler and keep in mind that it should not block too much area of the radiator.